-The Principal will not investigate the allegation itself, or take written or detailed statements, but will consult with the Local Authority Child Protection Officers, when appropriate, and if necessary, make a referral will be made to the LADO.
+The Principal will not investigate the allegation itself, or take written or detailed statements, but will consult with the Local Authority Child Protection Officers, when appropriate, and if necessary, a referral will be made to the LADO.

-If the Head Teacher is implicated in the concerns, Chair of Governors should be informed immediately or, in their absence, the Vice Chair.
+If the Principal is implicated in the concerns, Chair of Governors should be informed immediately or, in their absence, the Vice Chair.

-The same process will be followed by the Chair or Vice Chair of Governors as that followed by the Head teacher.
+The same process will be followed by the Chair or Vice Chair of Governors as that followed by the Principal.